Jack-Lowe-7/DWP-Project/README.md

 ## Built With

-We used python for this project, and the built in SQLite3 module to handle the database
+We used python for this project, and the built in SQLite3 module to handle the database - this is then served to the client via a Flask based website

 ## Getting Started

+We went  through a few iterations of access - the web app was our final decision, however the local GUI & CLI versions are still in the repo
-The web app will be the best final option, however to test the cuurent state you can run a local program/console To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This will run in the terminal (3. b.), however it's advised to use the GUI made with the PySimpleGUI module to see the full functionality in terms of a local app.
-The web app will be however, the best final option.
+This will run in the terminal (2. c.), however it's advised to use the GUI made with the PySimpleGUI module to see the full functionality in terms of a local app.
+The web app is however, the best option as the others have been deprecated.

 ```sh
 pip install pysimplegui